San Diego Bay

 Submarine archaeology - Channel Islands/Oregon

 We are collaborating with anthropologists to identify submerged archaeological sites offshore from the Channel Islands in southern California and offshore the central Oregon Coast.
 During the last glacial period, sea level was up to ~120 meters below where it is today.
 That means the area that makes up the continental shelf that is now underwater was exposed for people to move around on and inhabit.
 The earliest people arrived in North America during this time of lower sea level, and therefore an important piece of the puzzle about human migration to North America may be underwater.
-We are investigating areas with sonar techniques and sediment coring to try and identify submerged archaeological sites.
+We are investigating areas with sonar techniques and sediment coring to try and map the paleolandscapes and resources (i.e. river systems, estuaries, caves) that would have been available to these early people.
 The collected data will also be used to model sea level changes and to develop a tool for identifying areas with a high probability of archaeological resources.
+We are also using the data to understand controls on river morphology during a sea level cycle.

 Mississippi River Delta Front Landslides